 - Third-Party Vans - A vanpool "vendor" leases the vanpool vehicle for a monthly fee that includes the vehicle operating cost, insurance, and maintenance.
 The vendor can contract directly with 1 or more employees.
 The monthly lease fee is paid by the group of users.
 Military personnel may also benefit from this vanpooling arrangement.

 - Employer-Provided Vans - The employer (or a group of employers) buys or leases vans for employees’ commute use.
 The employer organizes the vanpool riders and insures and maintains the vehicles.
 The employer may charge a fee to ride in the van or subsidize the service.
 Check with your company’s Human Resources Department.

 Assistance in Finding Riders

-TransIT Services will assist new and existing vanpool /carpools in finding riders.
-TransIT offers a financial subsidy for empty seats to vanpools in the first year of operation.
+Transit Services will assist new and existing vanpools/carpools in finding riders.
+Transit offers a financial subsidy for empty seats to vanpools in the first year of operation.

 Eligible vanpools may receive financial assistance during the first 12 months of operation, not to exceed the following limits: